 Before calling Solebury home in 2000, she lived and worked in a variety of places, in the U.S. and abroad including China and the Philippines.

-Helen and her husband of nearly 30 years, sculptor John McDevitt, are frequently seen walking on the towpath with their dog Cosmo.
+Helen and her husband of 30 years, sculptor John McDevitt, are frequently seen walking on the towpath with their dog Cosmo.

 Elected & Public Officials: